-Presidents and teachers emeriti will be regarded as honorary faculty members.
-They will have the right to attend faculty meetings, to speak on all matters of business coming before the Faculty, and to participate in academic processions.
-They may also be asked to serve on special committees.
+Former presidents and faculty emeriti will be regarded as University Faculty members.
+They will have the right to attend University Faculty meetings, to speak on all matters of business coming before the Faculty, and to participate in academic processions.
+They may also be asked to serve as advisors on special committees.

-8.3 Article III.
+8.4 Article III.
 Meetings of the Faculty